Rachel Maddow: Television

 In June 2005, Maddow became a regular panelist on the MSNBC show Tucker, hosted by Tucker Carlson.
 During and after the November 2006 election, she was a guest on CNN's Paula Zahn Now; she was also a correspondent for The Advocate Newsmagazine, an LGBT-oriented short-form newsmagazine for Logo deriving from news items published by The Advocate.
 In January 2008, Maddow became an MSNBC political analyst and was a regular panelist on MSNBC's Race for the White House with David Gregory and MSNBC's election coverage as well as a frequent contributor on Countdown with Keith Olbermann.

 In 2008, Maddow was the substitute host for Countdown with Keith Olbermann, her first time hosting a program on MSNBC.
 Maddow described herself on-air as "nervous".
 Keith Olbermann complimented her work, and she was brought back to host Countdown the next month.
 The show she hosted was the highest-rated news program among people aged 25 to 54.
 For her success, Olbermann ranked Maddow third in his show's segment "World's Best Persons".
 In July 2008, Maddow filled in again for several broadcasts.
 Maddow also filled in for David Gregory as host of Race for the White House.

-Olbermann began to push for Maddow to gain her own show at MSNBC, and he was eventually able to persuade Phil Griffin to give her Dan Abrams' time slot.
+Olbermann advocated for Maddow to host her own show at MSNBC, and he was eventually able to persuade Phil Griffin to give her Dan Abrams' time slot.